Chronic Hypertrophic Pylorus Gastropathy, CHPG (Narrowing of the Gastric Outlet) in cats

 Therapy

-Treatment for CHPG focuses on alleviating symptoms and facilitating the passage of food.
+Treatment of CHPG focuses on relieving symptoms and facilitating the passage of food.
 In mild cases, dietary adjustments, such as feeding smaller, more frequent meals with easily digestible food, can be helpful.
-Special dietary supplements that promote digestion may also be used.
+Special dietary supplements that promote digestion can also be used.

-Proton pump inhibitors or H2 receptor antagonists can be used medicinally to reduce gastric acid production and protect the lining of the stomach.
-Motility-promoting drugs can also be used to improve gastric emptying.
+Medically, proton pump inhibitors or H2 receptor antagonists can be used to reduce gastric acid production and protect the stomach lining.
+Prokinetic medications can also be used to improve gastric emptying.

-In more severe cases, where there is significant anatomical narrowing, surgical intervention may be required.
-A commonly used procedure is pyloromyotomy or pyloroplasty, in which the narrowed muscle layer is incised or reshaped to widen the opening and facilitate the passage of food.
+In more severe cases where significant anatomical narrowing exists, surgical intervention may be necessary.
+A commonly used procedure is pyloromyotomy or pyloroplasty, in which the narrowed muscle layer is cut or reshaped to widen the opening and facilitate the passage of food.

 Prognosis and follow-up care